 According to Crock-Pot, both, High and Low settings of their product stabilize at the same point.

-Here’s what the manufacturer of Crock-Pot say about their 7-Quart model:
+Here’s what the manufacturer of Crock-Pot said about their 7-Quart model SCV700 Silver model:

-So in both cases, theoretically you can boil water in a Crock Pot unit.
-At High it takes around 3 to 4 hours, on Low it takes 7 to 8 hours to bring water to this point.
+So in both low and high settings, boiling point of water might be reached in a Crock Pot unit, but the time it takes, would you want to?
+At High, it takes around 3 to 4 hours, on Low, 7 to 8 hours to bring water to this point.
 Many other brands are similar.